TheHive-Project/CortexDocs/README.md

 Starting from Cortex version 2, you can create and manage multiple organizations (i.e multi-tenancy), manage the associated users and give them different roles.
 You can also specify per-org analyzer configuration and rate limits to avoid consuming all your quotas at once.
 We have also added a cache so that an analysis is not re-executed for the same observable if a given analyzer is called on that observable several times within a specific timespan (10 minutes by default).

+**Notes:**

-**Note:**  This is the Cortex documentation repository.
+- This is the Cortex documentation repository.
 If you are looking for its source code, please visit [https://github.com/CERT-BDF/Cortex/](https://github.com/TheHive-Project/Cortex/).

-**Note:** [Cortex4py](https://github.com/TheHive-Project/Cortex4py), the Python lib to submit observables in bulk mode through the Cortex REST API from alternative SIRP platforms & custom scripts, does not support Cortex 2 yet.
+- [Cortex4py](https://github.com/TheHive-Project/Cortex4py), the Python lib to submit observables in bulk mode through the Cortex REST API from alternative SIRP platforms & custom scripts, does not support Cortex 2 yet.
 It will be updated soon.

-**Note:** If you are looking for the Cortex 1 documentation, please check the [cortex-1](https://github.com/TheHive-Project/CortexDocs/tree/cortex-1) branch.
+- If you are looking for the Cortex 1 documentation, please check the [cortex-1](https://github.com/TheHive-Project/CortexDocs/tree/cortex-1) branch.

 ## Hardware Pre-requisites
 Cortex uses a Java VM.
 We recommend using a virtual machine with 8vCPU, 8 GB of RAM and 10 GB of disk.
 You can also use a